Openhab-Nodes/website/content/en/userguide/rules.md

 <section class="card border-danger p-3 mb-2">
     <h5>Actions</h5>
+{{<md>}}
 Defines what actions the Rule takes when it runs.
 Actions are performed in the order they are listed in the *Rule*.

-    Actions may have Outputs.
-You can connect those to Inputs of other Actions, that are executed later in the execution order.
+Actions may have Outputs.You can connect those to Inputs of other Actions, that are executed later in the execution order.
+{{</md>}}
 </section>

 <details class="mb-4">